 If you're living with and after cancer then continuing to work or returning to work can be an important way of getting back to everyday life.
-But not everyone is able to continue working, and some men decide to work part-time, or take early retirement.
+But not everyone is able to continue working, and some may decide to work part-time or take early retirement.

 You may need to take time off work for treatments.
-This includes time for travelling to hospital and in some cases time to recover.
-See our surgery page for information about time off after surgery.
+This includes time for travelling to hospital and, for some men, time to recover.
 Ask your doctor or nurse for advice on how much time you will need to take off.

 Your rights at work

-If you have prostate cancer then the Equality Act 2010 covers you.
-The Equality Act is a law that protects anyone who has, or has had, a disability - cancer is classed as a disability under this law.
+If you live in England, Scotland or Wales, the Equality Act protects your rights in different areas of life, including at work.
+The Equality Act is a law that protects anyone who has, or has had, a disability – and cancer is classed as a disability under this law.
 Even if you no longer have cancer, you are still protected against discrimination.

 If you live in Northern Ireland you have protection under the Disability Discrimination Act.

-Under these laws your employer has a duty to make ‘reasonable adjustments’ to where and how you work, to make sure that you get the same chances as the people you work with.
+Under the Equality Act and Disability Discrimination Act your employer has a duty to make ‘reasonable adjustments’ to where and how you work, to make sure you get the same chances as the people you work with.

-- allowing you time off to attend medical appointments
+- giving you time off to go to medical appointments

-You can find out more about the law and working during and after cancer treatment from Macmillan Cancer Support.
+You can find out more about your rights at work during and after cancer treatment from Macmillan Cancer Support.